Weyl metrizability of 3-dimensional projective structures and CR submanifolds: Conformal Beltrami theorem and the Einstein-Weyl condition

 Since $W^i_{jil}=C^i_{jil}=0,$ contracting \eqref{eq:C-W-Q-P} with $\ve^{ik}$ and denoting $\sP=\ve^{ij}\sP_{ij},$ one obtains

 which coincides with \eqref{eq:Q-P-3} when $n=3.$ Using the relation above and \eqref{eq:C-W-Q-P}, one can express $W_{ijkl}$ in terms of $C_{ijkl}$ and $\sP_{ij}$ and arrive at

-Since $W_{ij}$ is trace-free, it follows from \eqref{eq:W-C-P} that $W_{ij}=0$ implies $\sP_{ij}=c\ve_{ij}$ for some $c,$ which, by Remark \ref{rmk:closed-weyl-structure}, means $\nabla^{[g]}$ is the Levi-Civita connection of an Einstein metric in $[g].$ Since projective flatness is equivalent to $W_{ijkl}=0,$ one has $\sP_{ij}=c\ve_{ij}$ and, consequently, the relation \eqref{eq:C-W-Q-P} gives $C_{ijkl}=0,$ i.e. $[g]$ is a flat conformal structure.
+Since $W_{ij}$ is trace-free, it follows from \eqref{eq:W-C-P} that $W_{ij}=0$ implies $\sP_{ij}=c\ve_{ij}$ for some $c,$ which, by Remark \ref{rmk:closed-weyl-structure}, means $\nabla^{[g]}$ is the Levi-Civita connection of a metric $g\in [g],$ defined up to positive homotheties, whose Schouten tensor satisfies $\sP_{ij}=cg_{ij},$ and, therefore, by Schur's lemma, $c$ is a constant defined up to positive homotheties, i.e. $g$ is Einstein.
+Since projective flatness is equivalent to $W_{ijkl}=0,$ one has $\sP_{ij}=c\ve_{ij}$ and, consequently, the relation \eqref{eq:C-W-Q-P} gives $C_{ijkl}=0,$ i.e. $[g]$ is a flat conformal structure.
 As a result, if $[\nabla^{[g]}]$ is projectively flat, then $\nabla^{[g]}$ is the Levi-Civita connection of (pseudo-)Riemannian metrics of constant sectional curvature.

 \end{proof} \begin{remark} Equivalently, Theorem \ref{thm:conf-beltrami} states that a projectively flat conformal connection in dimension $\geq 3$ is locally equivalent to the Levi-Civita connection of the homothety class of (pseudo-)Riemannian metrics of constant sectional curvature.
 This is due to the fact that in a flat conformal structure the Levi-Civita connections of the homothety class of (pseudo-)Riemannian metrics of constant sectional curvature are equivalent and projectively flat.
 Therefore, using Lemma \ref{lem:proj-conf-intersect}, the theorem states that, locally in any dimension $\geq 3$, this Levi-Civita connection is the unique projectively flat conformal connection.
 I am grateful to Daniel J. F. Fox who pointed out to me an alternative proof of Theorem \ref{thm:conf-beltrami} using \cite[Lemma 3.6]{Fox} by requiring the projectively flat AH structures to be self-conjugate and noting that self-conjugate AH structures are equivalent to Weyl structures. \end{remark}